Signed in as:

 filler@godaddy.com

 Recent research indicates that head impacts occur quite commonly during contact sports (most commonly in American Football), in which visible signs/symptoms of neurological dysfunction may not develop despite those impacts having the potential for neurological injury.
-The associated cumulative impact burdens over the course of a career are equally if not even more important.
-Clinical studies have also identified athletes with no readily observable symptoms but who exhibit functional impairment as measured by neuropsychological testing and functional MRI (fMRI) which are further corroborated by diffusion tensor imaging (DTI) and most excitingly via blood biomarker studies, demonstrating axonal injury in asymptomatic athletes at the end of a season.
-This emerging biomarker data have demonstrated significant axonal injury, blood-brain barrier permeability, and evidence of neuroinflammation, all in the absence of behavioural changes.
+The associated cumulative impact burdens throughout a career are equally, if not even more important.
+Clinical studies have also identified athletes with no readily observable symptoms but who exhibit functional impairment as measured by neuropsychological testing and functional MRI (fMRI), which are further corroborated by diffusion tensor imaging (DTI) and, most excitingly via blood biomarker studies, demonstrating axonal injury in asymptomatic athletes at the end of a season.
+These emerging biomarker data have demonstrated significant axonal injury, blood-brain barrier permeability, and evidence of neuroinflammation, all in the absence of behavioural changes.

 Brain trauma doesn't require great distance and speed.

-Brain trauma among football players of all codes (and athletes in other sports such as lacrosse and ice hockey), may be less the result of violent collisions that cause concussions than as the cumulative effect of repetitive head impacts (RHI).
-The discovery has lead to increased calls by a number of experts to take steps at all levels of sports, from professional down to the youth level, to limit exposure to such repetitive trauma.
-A shrinking number (including the majority of US professional and college codes), continue to urge a more cautious approach until more is known or at least definitively researched.
+Brain trauma among football players across all codes—and athletes in other contact sports such as lacrosse and ice hockey—may be less a result of violent collisions leading to concussions and more the consequence of the cumulative impact of repetitive head injuries (RHI).
+This discovery has prompted growing calls from experts to implement measures at all levels of sport, from professional leagues down to youth programs, to reduce exposure to such repetitive trauma.
+However, a shrinking minority, including some within major US professional and collegiate sports, continue to advocate for a more cautious approach until further research provides clearer, definitive evidence.

-Indeed, researchers found, the players with the most impaired visual memory skills were not those in who had been diagnosed with concussions but were in the group which, in the preceding week, had experienced a large number of RHI (around 150 hits), mostly in the 40 to 80 g range of linear acceleration.
-(It is thought that rotational force is the BIGGER 'culprit').
+Indeed, researchers found that the players with the most impaired visual memory skills were not those diagnosed with concussions but rather those who, in the week leading up to the study, had experienced a large number of repetitive head impacts (RHI)—around 150 hits—mostly in the 40 to 80 g range of linear acceleration.
+While linear acceleration plays a role, it is believed that rotational forces are the primary cause of significant brain injury.

-Number of hits and force levels aside, the take home message is that 'undiagnosed' and 'untreated' concussion may lead to serious problems if correct 'Return to Play' (RTP) decisions are not made.
+Regardless of the number of hits or the force involved, the key takeaway is that "undiagnosed" and "untreated" concussions can lead to serious long-term issues if proper "Return to Play" (RTP) decisions are not made.

 3. Facing an uncertain future.
-Even though the players in the original Purdue study who suffered short-term cognitive impairment from repeated sub-concussive blows exhibited results on fMRI and ImPACT tests administered before season #2 comparable to the baseline results before season #1, their return to baseline did not necessarily mean that there was 100% recovery, as several of the subsequent Purdue studies demonstrated.
-It is possible that the damage will only be known over the long term; years later.
+Even though the players in the original Purdue study who suffered short-term cognitive impairment from repeated sub-concussive blows exhibited results on fMRI and ImPACT tests administered before season 2. comparable to the baseline results before season #1, their return to baseline did not necessarily mean that there was 100% recovery, as several of the subsequent Purdue studies demonstrated.
+The damage may only be known over the long term, years later.

 Side note

 Patients with moderate and severe brain injuries often have focal deficits and occasionally profound brain damage.
-However, it should be noted that the severity of the initial injury does not correlate in a linear fashion with the severity of the brain damage.
+However, it should be noted that the severity of the initial injury does not correlate linearly with the severity of the brain damage.
 They may need ongoing cognitive and vocational rehabilitation, case management, and pharmacological intervention to return to their highest level of function.

-Similarly, with 'mild' cases where level of blow does not correlate with level of injury.
+Similarly, with 'mild' cases, the level of blow does not correlate with the level of injury.

 1. Julian E. Bailes, et al. Role of subconcussion in repetitive mild traumatic brain injury.
 J Neurosurg.
 119:1235–1245, 2013.